Susan Wood, and Scott L. Spear. “What do women need to know and when do they need to know it?.” Plastic and Reconstructive Surgery. 2007.

-There are known risks.
+The authors state that there are known risks.
 Breast implants do not last forever and women will need additional operations to replace ruptured implants.
 Ruptures of saline breast implants are obvious, but ruptures of silicone gel implants are often “silent,” meaning that there are no obvious signs or symptoms.
-The authors point out that “magnetic resonance imaging is the most accurate way to detect a rupture…Mammograms are often inaccurate in detecting rupture, and if an implant is already broken, the pressure from a mammogram could cause the silicone gel from the implant to leak outside the capsule.”
-Women who notice any changes that could be caused by a ruptured implant or who have an MRI showing rupture are advised to make an appointment to discuss removal.
+The authors point out that magnetic resonance imaging (MRI) is the most accurate way to detect a rupture.
+They note that mammograms are often inaccurate in detecting rupture and can actually cause more harm.
+If an implant is already ruptured, the pressure from a mammogram could cause the silicone gel from the implant to leak outside the capsule.

 Breast cancer detection is another potential problem.
-The pressure from a mammogram may cause an implant to rupture, and implants can also hide cancerous tumors during a mammogram.
+Implants can hide cancerous tumors during a mammogram.
 To make mammography more accurate for women with breast implants, “the additional views of the breast with implants require a specially trained technician and will cost more, take more time, and expose the woman to more radiation.”
-Since most women wanting breast implants plan to have them for the rest of their lives, it is important to stress these issues to women of all ages before they make a decision about getting breast implants, and especially those who are at high risk of breast cancer.
+Since most women wanting breast implants plan to have them for the rest of their lives, it is important to stress these issues, especially those who are at high risk of breast cancer.

 There are still many things we don’t know about breast implants, and an “unknown risk is not the same as no risk.”
-Women must also consider the unanswered questions.
 Most importantly, clinical studies for today’s breast implants only followed patients for the first 3-4 years after getting implants, even though implants may last up to 10 years.
-As a result, we don’t even know for certain how long implants will last and how they will affect the body.
-We do know that many women will need to undergo surgery even within the first few years, and the need for additional surgery continues every year because of complications and rupture.
+As a result, we don’t know for certain how long implants will last and how they will affect the body.
+We do know that many women will need to undergo surgery, and that the need for additional surgery continues every year because of complications and rupture.

 More research is needed, and meanwhile some women need to be especially cautious about implants.
 For example, “differences in keloid formation, scarring, capsular contracture and other complications in African-American women are a potential problem that has not been studied in breast implants and thus remains unknown,” and women with autoimmune diseases were excluded from the implant makers’ clinical trials because of concerns about “whether silicone breast implants have the potential to disrupt the immune system.”